You may be thinking about whether to buy a ceramic heater or radiant heater and you don’t want to rush with either.

 Portable

-It’s amazing how you can easily move ceramic heaters from one place to another without burning yourself or damaging your home.
+It’s incredible how you can easily move ceramic heaters from one place to another without burning yourself or damaging your home.

-You can always heat multiple rooms and it doesn’t take long for ceramic heaters to heat the whole room.
+You can always heat multiple rooms; ceramic heaters don’t take long to heat the whole room.

 Safe

-Most ceramic heaters nowadays have overheating protection which makes your whole home safe.
+Most ceramic heaters nowadays have overheating protection, making your home safe.

-Also, certain models have protection grills that protect your kids and pets from burning themselves.
+Also, specific models have protection grills that protect your kids and pets from burning themselves.

 Economic

-They are very economical and they don’t require a lot of energy to run.
+They are very economical and don’t require much energy to run.

-Ceramic heaters are the perfect solution if you’re on a tight budget and don’t want a huge electricity bill attached each month.
+Ceramic heaters are the perfect solution if you’re on a tight budget and don’t want a huge monthly electricity bill attached.

-You should take a look at the most energy-efficient space heaters on the market.
+You should look at the most energy-efficient space heaters on the market.

 Powerful

-Although they’re not as strong as smart space heaters, they can still heat the rooms of your house easily.
+Although they’re not as strong as smart space heaters, they can still heat the rooms of your house quickly.

-From my experience, they are stronger than radiant heaters and they can heat the house quicker.
+From my experience, they are stronger than radiant heaters and can heat the house quickly.

-If you can’t choose the right ceramic heater for your home, I have an honest recommendation that I use for more than 3 years.
+If you can’t choose the right ceramic heater for your home, I have an honest recommendation that I have used for more than three years.

 Recommended Ceramic Heater: Lasko 751320

-This is the best ceramic heater and definitely the most quality one – no wonder why it’s so popular on the market.
+This is the best and most quality ceramic heater – no wonder it’s so popular on the market.

-First of all, I have to mention the auto-off timer function that allows you to heat the home even while you’re not there.
+First, I must mention the auto-off timer function that allows you to heat the home even while you’re not there.

-I love how it has a thermostat which is a rare thing to see in ceramic tower heaters.
+I love how it has a thermostat, which is rare in ceramic tower heaters.

-It has overheating protection and it’s easy to move around all the rooms because of its carry handle.
+It has overheating protection and is easy to move around all the rooms because of its carry handle.

 However, you should use it for rooms up to 350 sq. ft. for the best performance.

-If you’re on a budget, I highly recommend this portable space heater.
+I highly recommend this portable space heater if you’re on a budget.

-The first thing you might not like is that you shouldn’t use them as your main heating source.
+The first thing you might not like is that you shouldn’t use them as your primary heating source.

 Yes, they are powerful, but they’re meant to be your second heating source.